-I once got a job based largely on my ability to calm people down when they were upset.
+I once got a job based largely on my knowledge of how to calm people down when they’re getting upset.
 I didn’t even realize I had such superpowers – it came naturally to me.

-There are some words that work better than others, too.
-Someone whose emotions are escalating out of control wants to know that someone is hearing their concerns and will help them.
+Some words work better than others, too.
+Someone whose emotions are escalating out of control wants to know they are being heard.
 Your first mission, then, is to let them know you’re listening – whether or not you can/will help.

 Dealing with panic

 These tricks are ones I’ve honed in the workplace, but they apply in communications between family and friends, too.
-Most of us have learned responses we rattle off without thinking to people we know well, and many of those responses aren’t helpful.
+Most of us have developed learned responses we rattle off without thinking to people we know well, and many of those responses aren’t helpful.

 That’s why you can find yourself having the same miscommunications and arguments over and over.
 By changing your communication style, you can break through barriers and reach a new level of understanding.